vdegenne/snar/README.md

 As the web seems to be moving forward hyper modularity.

-I made this small lib but I wished Lit had this feature built-in.
+I made this small lib but I wish Lit had this feature built-in.

-Also made with ❤️
+## Space for improvements
+- Removing the need for a decorator
+- Removing LitElement as a dependency.
+That is, writing the same logic as LitElement base class but without the need for a templating system and `HTMLElement` extended class.
+That would make Snar be usable inside any project (not just inside browsers).